Looking for the best glow in the dark nail polish?

 This is a gel polish set so it does need to be cured under a nail lamp and it also needs UV light to activate and re-charge the glow.

-The glow on these polishes is amazing – probably the brightest I’ve seen.
+I couldn’t capture the glow well on camera, but the glow on these polishes is amazing – probably the brightest I’ve seen.

 I also tried a white gel polish under these colors and the colors really popped!